John Means (baseball)

-John Alan Means (born April 24, 1993) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
-He made his MLB debut in 2018, and was an All-Star in 2019.
+John Alan Means (born April 24, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles.
+The Orioles selected Means in the 11th round of the 2014 MLB draft.
+He made his MLB debut in 2018.

-Means threw the tenth no-hitter in Orioles franchise history on May 5, 2021.
-In doing so, he also became the only pitcher in major league history to pitch a near-perfect game where the only spoiler was a baserunner who reached on a wild pitch strike three.
+Means was an All-Star in 2019.
+He threw the tenth no-hitter in Orioles franchise history on May 5, 2021.

 Career

 Amateur and minor league career

 Means attended Gardner Edgerton High School in Gardner, Kansas.
 He played for the school's baseball team, but was not recruited by any NCAA Division I college baseball program.
 The Atlanta Braves selected him in the 46th round of the 2011 MLB draft.
 He intended to sign with the Braves, but was injured when a Braves scout visited him, and the scout recommended he go to college.
 Means enrolled at Fort Scott Community College and played baseball at the junior college level for one year, before he transferred to West Virginia University to play for the West Virginia Mountaineers.
 In 2013, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 In 2014, his junior year at West Virginia, he went 6–2 with a 3.13 ERA in 12 starts.

 The Orioles selected Means in the 11th round, with the 331st overall selection, of the 2014 MLB draft.
-He pitched for the Delmarva Shorebirds of the Class A South Atlantic League in 2015.
+He pitched for the Delmarva Shorebirds of the Single–A South Atlantic League in 2015.
 He threw a no-hitter for Delmarva in July.
-He pitched for the Frederick Keys of the Class A-Advanced Carolina League in 2016, before receiving a midseason promotion to the Bowie Baysox of the Class AA Eastern League.
+He pitched for the Frederick Keys of the High–A Carolina League in 2016, before receiving a midseason promotion to the Bowie Baysox of the Double–A Eastern League.
 He returned to Bowie in 2017.
-In 2018, he was promoted to the Norfolk Tides of the Class AAA International League.
+In 2018, he was promoted to the Norfolk Tides of the Triple–A International League.